 Better yet, have a conversation with Alastair Budge, the founder of Leonardo English!

-It might seem hard to believe, but everyone who joins as a Learner member of Leonardo English gets a 30-minute 1-on-1 call with him.
+It might seem hard to believe, but you can become a member of Leonardo English gets a 30-minute 1-on-1 call with him.

 I couldn’t really believe it when he told me about it, but he loves doing it and it’s a great way not only to practise your English listening (and speaking), but to get a personalised plan of how to improve your English with podcasts.